masak/strangelyconsistent-blog-posts/revenge-of-the-oslo-hackathon.markdown

 * sergot++ (Filip Sergot) and I built a presentation framework.
 It's called [Sambal](https://github.com/masak/sambal), and it [turns a DSL into a PDF](https://gist.github.com/2173720).
-I'm happy and proud over how long we managed to get with only two days of work.
+I'm happy and proud of how far we managed to get with only two days of work.

 * sergot++ and I also spit out a